Stay up to date on cloud security news with Nightfall this November

 Beware of these four common types of cyber threats – and learn what you can do to prevent them.

-Add DLP to Airtable with Nightfall’s API platform
+Add DLP to Airtable with Nightfall’s developer platform

 When Airtable announced its $185 million Series D funding in September, they generated a whole new round of buzzworthy headlines.
 For security leaders, this means that new requests for adding Airtable to tech stacks are likely on the way.
 But Airtable does not have native data DLP built in.

-Read why your organization should add DLP functionality to Airtable with the fully customizable Nightfall API platform.
+Read why your organization should add DLP functionality to Airtable with the fully customizable Nightfall developer platform.

 3 Ways to Ensure Your Security Policies Survive the Transition to the Cloud